charliebrandli/video_transciption/README.md

 - downloads them
 - extracts the audio
 - transcribes audio to text
+- summarizes the transcript and extracts the key points of the video
-- uploads the transcripts back to the same Confluence page as an attachment
+- uploads the summary back to the same Confluence page as an attachment

 ## What this script does